 Diamond Mining & Exploration: Where it all starts

 Your diamond engagement ring, your lovely pair of diamond earrings or diamond bracelet have one thing in common; diamonds.
 At some point, you may have wondered where these came from.
 Their authenticity and origin might have been a question at the back of your head.
+How much do we know about diamond mining?

 Yes, we all know about diamonds forming in the depths of the Earth and coming up towards the surface through volcanic eruptions.
 Do we know anything else?
 Maybe or maybe not.
 But there’s no harm in finding out.